 It’s been proven that Kefir can help prevent osteoporosis.
 Kefir is a full-fat dairy product which means it is an excellent source of calcium, but it also has vitamin K2.
 K2 has an essential role in calcium metabolism.
 Research has shown that fracture risk has been reduced by 80% when supplementing with vitamin K2.
 Scientists are studying how Kefir can increase calcium absorption.
 The absorption helps with better bone density, which should help prevent fractures and breaks.

 The name is derived from the Turkish word keyif, which means “feeling good” after eating.
 Kefir is packed with many nutrients needed by the body for good health.
 A single serving of Kefir contains:

 - 20% of the recommended daily allowance of calcium

 - 20% of the RDA of phosphorus

 - 14% of the RDA of vitamin B12

 - 19% of the RDA of Riboflavin(B2)

-Kefir also contains vitamin D. A single serving of kefir also contains 6 grams of protein.
-Nutritionists have found that some who are lactose intolerant can consume kefir because the lactose is turned into lactic acid making it lower in lactose than milk.
-Plus fermented dairy foods contain enzymes that break down lactose even further.
+Kefir also contains vitamin D. A single serving of Kefir includes 6 grams of protein.
+Nutritionists have found that some lactose intolerants can consume Kefir because the lactose is turned into lactic acid, making it lower in lactose than milk.
+Plus, fermented dairy foods contain enzymes that break down lactose even further.